 On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click Details in the Actions column.
 The details page of the cluster appears.

-On the Cluster Information page, click the Connection Information tab, and then click Generate Temporary kubeconfig.
+On the Cluster Information page, click the Connection Information tab, and then click Generate Temporary Kubeconfig.

-file on your client.
+file on your local computer.

 Revoke a kubeconfig file